Financial Samurai

 3) Manage Your Finances In One Place

-I recommend signing up for Personal Capital, a free financial management tool online that helps you track your net worth.
+I recommend signing up for Empower, a free financial management tool online that helps you track your net worth.
 It also helps you analyze your investments for excessive fees.
 I ran my 401k through their 401k Fee Analyzer and found out I was paying $1,700 a year in fees I had no idea I was paying!

 They’ve also come out with their incredible Retirement Planning Calculator.
 It uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.